The Turkish Muslim Minority of Thrace in Greece

 Deprivation of citizenship in respect of members of a minority due to the minority condition is a straightforward measure eliminating the phenomenon of ethno-religious and linguistic plurality.
 The Greek Nationality Code of 1955 contained the infamous Article 19 allowing the deprivation of citizenship for those deemed allogeneis (of non-Greek descent) who “left the country with no intention of return”.
 The administration proceeded to abuse this provision, thus affecting the lives of thousands of Muslim Greek citizens.
 The first victims of Article 19 were Muslims who fled to Turkey just after the Second World War.
 The first crisis in Cyprus of 1963–1964 and the deportation of the Greek citizens of Istanbul made the Turks/Muslims of Thrace and the Dodecanese islands a target par excellence.
 The dictatorship from 1967 to 1974 and the governments of the 1980s and mid-1990s regularly abused Article 19 (as well as Article 20, providing for the deprivation of citizenship with no descent differentiation), although this contradicted fundamental human rights standards.
 Especially during the period of the junta, the deprivation of citizenship of those who were charged with “illegally abandoning the country” also entailed loss of property.
 The Turkish invasion of Cyprus in 1974 put the minority of Thrace in a vulnerable position, and Article 19 was used as a countermeasure or as a means of political intimidation as was the case with the 544 cases of rescinded citizenship in early 1991.
 It was in 2005 that the Greek government revealed the number of those who had been subject to Article 19 of the Code of Nationality.
 In response to a question submitted to the parliament on 20 April 2005 by the minority deputy Ilhan Ahmet of Nea Dimokratia (New Democracy), the government stated that 46,638 Muslims from Thrace and the Dodecanese had lost their citizenship in the period up to 1998 (Tsitselikis 2012, 192–204).

 It was only after 1992 that the number of citizenship deprivations based on Article 19 started fading out.
 Finally, in 1998, Article 19 was abolished.
-This occurred following strong domestic and international criticism and pressure, especially from the European parliament and the Parliamentary Assembly of the Council of Europe.
+This occurred following strong domestic and international criticism and pressure, especially by the European parliament and the Parliamentary Assembly of the Council of Europe.
 However, the abrogation of Article 19 had no retroactive effect for those who had already lost their citizenship, and thus did not offer a restitutio in integrum, which could have taken the form of an automatic reacquisition by the victims of the lost nationality.

 10.4.
 The state of exception: National interests first?